chevereto/v4-docs/guides/docker/README.md

 🎉 Congratulations, Chevereto is now up an running.

 To create more instances repeat the steps from [Setup namespace](#setup-namespace) for each additional website you want to spawn.

+## Updates

+Refer to [UPDATING](https://github.com/chevereto/docker/blob/4.0/docs/UPDATING.md) for instructions on how to update Chevereto when using Docker.